-If tourism activity is limited for three months up to and including June 2020 and rebounds strongly in the second half of the year, GDP in real terms is projected to contract by 16.4 percent in 2020, due to steep declines in tourism exports and private consumption (and related imports).
+If tourism activity is limited for three months up to and including June 2020 and rebounds in the second half of the year, GDP in real terms is projected to contract by 25.4 percent in 2020, due to steep declines in tourism exports and private consumption (and related imports).

-In this scenario, tourism service exports, the main driver of economic growth, contract by 46.0 percent.
-This drop is the result of the decision of the government of Aruba to lockout international visitors as of March 17, 2020 up to end-June 2020.
-As such, hotel occupancy on the island is at 0 percent during the second quarter of the year.
-Once the ban is lifted in July 2020, occupancy is assumed to recover to 50 percent in the third quarter and to 75 percent in the fourth quarter of the year.
+In this scenario, tourism service exports, the main driver of economic growth, contract by 61.3 percent.
+This drop is the result of the decision of the government of Aruba to lock-out international visitors as of March 17, 2020 up to mid-June 2020.
+As such, hotel occupancy on the island is at 1.7 percent during the second quarter of the year.
+As the ban was lifted in July 2020, occupancy is assumed to recover to 10 percent in the third quarter and to 30 percent in the fourth quarter of the year.

-Total investment is expected to increase by 11.4 percent, as private investment is projected to grow by 11.1 percent, as it is assumed that relatively large projects, such as AAA Gateway 2030, the WEB RECIP project, and the construction of large scale hotels will kick off once the shelter in place is rolled back.
+Total investment is expected to increase by 11.4 percent, as private investment is projected to grow by 11.1 percent, under the assumption that relatively large projects, such as AAA Gateway 2030, the WEB RECIP project, and the construction of large scale hotels will kick off once the shelter in place is rolled back.
 The impact of these large projects is expected to outweigh the planned completion of the renovation of the Dr. Horacio E. Oduber hospital and the construction of the Watty Vos Boulevard.
 The budgeted investments of the government are expected to increase by 21.9 percent, partly due to an additional Afl.
 20 million to stimulate the economy, and thus complement the growth in private investment.

 In this scenario, private consumption in real terms suffers a significant drop in the second quarter when a large number of contractors and employees in the tourism sector and in adjacent sectors lost their jobs as a result of hotels closing down or hotel projects that were interrupted, as well as employees from other sectors losing their source of income due to the shelter in place and social distancing measures taken by the government to slow down the spread of the virus.
-As borders reopen in the third quarter and people get back to work, the drop in private consumption is likely to subside significantly.
-On balance, private consumption is forecasted to decline by 11.3 percent in 2020.
+As borders are reopened in the third quarter and people get back to work, the drop in private consumption is likely to subside significantly.
+On balance, private consumption is forecasted to decline by 12.8 percent in 2020.